Selling an investment property and capital gains tax

 You can deduct certain expenses against the gain, and these can amount to a substantial sum so you should always seek professional advice.
 You may also be entitled to certain tax reliefs depending on if the property was ever your main home.
 You should always retain proof of this expenditure, in case of any enquiry by HM Revenue & Customs.

-You also need to report the gain on your self-assessment tax return (if you complete one).
+You also need to report the gain on your self-assessment (SA) tax return (if you complete one).
+You DON’T need to register for SA just because of the Capital Gains Tax which will be a relief for many of you.

 How much is the tax?